 |Transactions (From Order Time)|

-The items marked Optional above depends on whether you sync inventory items with you accounting system.
+The items marked Optional above depend on whether you sync inventory items with your accounting system.
 See setting.

 1. QuickBooks payments are bi-directional to the extent that they relate to an Order Time Ship Doc or Customer Return.

 2. Customers and Vendors are collectively Contacts in Xero

 3. Customer and Vendor Types are combined in Xero.